jimpick/fvm-hanoi-actor-1/README.md

 fvm-hanoi-actor-1
 ===

 An experiment in writing a Filecoin Virtual Machine smart contract using Rust.
-Play [Towers of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi), by installing a custom actor (aka. smart contract) that stores the state in the Filecoin blockstore.
+Play [Towers of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi), by installing a custom actor (aka. smart contract) that stores the state in your local devnet Lotus node's blockstore.

 For more info on the FVM: